tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 ### Revoke Previous Refund

-Whenever the individual balances in the channel change, a new refund procedure is negotiated, revoking previous agreements.
+Whenever the individual balances in the channel change, a new refund procedure is negotiated, revoking previous agreements (Figure&nbsp;1).
 Revoking refund transactions involves revealing blinding factor shares for the intermediate multiparty UTXOs, thereby nullifying their further use.
-After the four parts of the refund procedure have been concluded successfully, the previous round's blinding factor shares $\hat{k}_{(N-1)}​$  are revealed to each other, in order to revoke the previous agreement.
+After the four parts of the refund procedure have been concluded successfully, the previous round's blinding factor shares $\hat{k}_{(N-1)}$  are revealed to each other, in order to revoke the previous agreement.

 Alice:

 $$
 \begin{aligned}
   \text{MultiSig}(N-1)\_{A}:\quad\Big(v\_{0}H+(\hat{k}\_{(N-1)\_{a}}+k\_{(N-1)\_{b}})G\Big) & \quad &